llm-random/llm-random-cemetery/README.md

 ## Getting started
-In root directory run `./start-dev.sh`.
-This will create a virtual environment, install requirements and setup git hooks.
+In root directory run `$SHELL start-dev.sh`.
+This will create a conda / virtual environment, install requirements and setup git hooks.

 ## Experiments config